h4rvey-g/ob-Notes/USMLE/Neurology/Multiple sclerosis.md

 - The McDonald Criteria for both DIT and DIS must both be met to confirm a diagnosis of MS:
 	- Dissemination in time (DIT): the appearance of new CNS lesions over time that can be confirmed clinically, with imaging, or with CSF analysis
 	- Dissemination in space (DIS): the presence of lesions in different regions of the CNS that can be confirmed clinically or in MRI
+## Imaging
 - MRI:<span style="background:rgba(240, 200, 0, 0.2)"> Multiple sclerotic plaques (most commonly found in the periventricular white matter)</span> with finger-like radial extensions (Dawson fingers) related to demyelination and reactive gliosis![[Pasted image 20231231095808.png]]![[Pasted image 20231231095812.png]]There are extensive demyelinating lesions (plaques) bilaterally, appearing as hyperintensities in the periventricular white matter (green overlay).
 The finger-like radial extensions of these lesions are called “Dawson fingers.”
+## Additional studies
+- CSF examination
+	- <span style="background:rgba(240, 200, 0, 0.2)">Oligoclonal bands</span>
+		- Oligoclonal bands manifest <span style="background:rgba(240, 200, 0, 0.2)">due to increased production of multiple nonspecific IgG sub-fractions in the CSF, which are caused by intrathecal inflammation.</span>
+	- Other common findings: moderate <span style="background:rgba(240, 200, 0, 0.2)">lymphocytic pleocytosis, increased myelin basic protein</span>

+>[!tip]
+>The presence of multiple oligoclonal bands in CSF and their absence in the blood is highly suggestive of MS.

 ---
 # Treatment